naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

 Sticky: I’ve been described as a ‘heartless villain’ and a 'little shit’, but I prefer… 'has alternative ways of having fun’.

 %

-Margaret: Who the fuck-

-Clara: Language!

-Margaret: Whom the fuck-

-Clara: No.

-%

-Apex: You’re too later, Superdorks!
-You'll never stop me now!

-Nadine Happy: That’s where you’re wrong, evildoer!
-We WILL stop you, with the powers of:

-Quincy: Friendship!

-Clara: Harmony!

-Fred: Incredible violence.

-Nadine Happy: And love!

-%